coderstar1234/webdesigning/README.md

 ## CSS:

--CSS is used to style and layout web pages.
+- CSS is used to style and layout web pages.
 To get started with CSS, check out the following resources:

 - [CSS Basics](css-basics.md) - A guide to CSS fundamentals, including selectors, properties, and values.
 - [CSS Layout](css-layout.md) - Learn how to control the layout and positioning of elements on a page.